derickschaefer/static-cache-wrangler/readme.txt

 == Upgrade Notice ==

 = 2.0.5 =
-Enhanced static HTML output with WordPress meta tag removal.
-Reduces file size by 3.1% and improves security.
-Two new developer hooks for extensibility.
-Fully backward compatible - optional regeneration recommended for cleanest output.
+Enhanced multisite support with isolated directories per site.
+Storage moved to wp-content/cache/stcw_static/ with unique namespace.
+Fully backward compatible for new installs.
+WordPress.org compliant.

 = 2.0.4 =
-WordPress.org compliance update.
-BREAKING CHANGE: Clear and regenerate static files after upgrading.
-All internal prefixes changed AGAIN to meet WordPress requirements.
-Also, a complete name change from US trademark protected generic name to trademarkable unique name to meet WordPress compliance.
-Features 2.0.3 and 2.0.4 feature ZERO technical nor functional improvements but have massive, code, compsobility, and featuring breaking changes to meet WordPress.Org compliance.
+Major compliance update.
+Plugin renamed to Static Cache Wrangler.
+Clear old plugin before installing.
+All prefixes changed from SCG to STCW.
+No data migration needed as plugin not yet published.

 = 2.0.3 =
-WordPress.org compliance update.
-BREAKING CHANGE: Clear and regenerate static files after upgrading.
-All internal prefixes changed to meet WordPress requirements.
+WordPress.org compliance.
+All prefixes changed to STCW (4+ characters).
+Clear and regenerate static files after update.
+WP-CLI commands unchanged.

 = 2.0 =
-Major update with enhanced stability, performance, and compliance.
+Major rewrite with modern standards, WP_Filesystem support, and enhanced security.
 Recommended for all users.

 ---